 - At least 40% of their FTSE 100 and 40% FTSE 250 board appointments have been to women

 - To have supported the appointment of at least 4 women to FTSE 350 boards

 - To have a proven record of helping women to achieve their first board appointment

 Congratulations to the 9 Executive Search Firms that have qualified this year under the Enhanced Code of Conduct for the FTSE 350, and to the 3 Executive Search Firms working with smaller FTSE listed companies, large privately owned, Government or Not-for-Profit Boards, that are also recognised below in a separate ‘Beyond FTSE 350’ category.
 These are the firms in the UK who are currently appointing more women than most to British boards and working hard to shift gender balance at the top.

 |Heidrick & Struggles||Green Park|

-The current added-value opportunity for search firms is to repeat this success in building gender-balance in the Executive Committees and senior leadership roles.
-With 50% of all available appointments needing to go to women to achieve the 33% target by the end of 2020, those firms showing the greatest appetite for innovation, those producing gender balanced short lists and actively supporting the appointment of capable women, are those firms most likely to achieve the greatest competitive advantage.
+The current added-value opportunity for search firms is to repeat this success in building gender balance in the Executive Committees and senior leadership roles.
+During 2021, almost two out of every three available roles in the year went to men, so the role of the Executive Search Community working alongside companies will be invaluable to increase this appointment rate.
+The firms showing the greatest appetite for innovation, those producing gender balanced short lists and actively supporting the appointment of capable women, are those firms most likely to achieve the greatest competitive advantage.

 Russell Reynolds Associates